ldijkman/randomnerd_esp32_wifi_manager/Skins/black_Skin/readme.md

 <pre>
 // Replaces placeholder with LED state value
-// replaces the text between %match% in spiffs index.html on upload with actual variables String processor(const String& var) {
+// replaces the text between %match% in LittleFS index.html on upload with actual variables String processor(const String& var) {
   if (var == "STATE") {                 // in index.html noted as &STATE&
     if (digitalRead(ledPin)) {